Funbit/ets2-telemetry-server/Readme.md

 ### Known problems:

-- Sometimes due to browser bugs the gauge may not fit exactly in your mobile screen.
-If it happens to you the first thing you should try is to rotate the device to portrait mode and then back to landscape.
-Usually it fixes the problem.
 - Sometimes D1 gear is not properly displayed on the screen
 - [Sometimes day of the week displayed in the gauge is incorrect](https://github.com/Funbit/ets2-telemetry-server/issues/6)